sammancoaching/website/_learning_hours/testable_design/naming.md

 But often it is ill advised to trust the names used in software.
 That is when this learning hour comes in handy.

-It is heavily inspired by Arlo Balshee and his [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).
+This is heavily inspired by Arlo Balshee and his [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).
-I call the *honest* step for * honest incomplete* and the *completely honest* for *honest complete*, to stress to difference between them.
+One change is that I call the *honest* step for *honest incomplete* and the *completely honest* for *honest complete*, to stress to difference between them.
+I also think that the *obvious nonsense* could be called *honest nonsense*, to contrast it with the deceptive nonsense we see in a lot of code, but try to stick to *obvious nonsense* here.

+We want to store knowledge in the code.
 Naming the code for what it actually does, the first time you read it, saves the time of re-reading the code.